wooga/gradle-commons-test/README.md

 # gradle-commons-test

-This library provides APIs for the use of Wooga's Gradle plugins.
+This library provides APIs for the testing of Wooga's Gradle plugins.

 ## Development